Architecture of Afghanistan: The mosque

 Another key impact of Islamic rule on the architecture in Afghanistan was the introduction of the universal religious building of the mosque, with aspects of the basic structure dictated by the religion itself.
 A mosque must face Mecca, or qibla, the direction of prayer, and contain a mihrab or prayer niche within the qibla wall.
 An ablution area allows for the requirement of cleanliness before prayer, and a clean, covered floor allows for the touching of the head on the ground during prayer.
 With the Qur'an restricting depictions of animals or the human form, decoration of Islamic structures evolved with a more abstract aspect than previous eras.
-Much of this decoration utilised the literal text of the Qur'an.
+Much of this decoration utilized the literal text of the Qur'an.

 A markedly Iranian influence is notable in the subsequent Ghaznavid and Ghorid periods, were tiles were arranged to form decorative inscriptions making up entire walls, a tradition later greatly developed in the Timurid era.
 Mosques were generally based on a four-iwan plan with a central dome chamber.
 The oldest Islamic structure in Afghanistan is a square, nine-domed mosque at Balkh, built by the Abbasids in the 9th century AD.